Last Updated: September 22, 2017

-This Privacy Notice explains how the American Dental Association (“ADA”) and its subsidiary and affiliated entities (collectively, "ADA," "we," "us" or "our") collect information about you through our website and how this information is then used or disclosed.
+This Privacy Notice explains how the American Dental Association (“ADA”) and its subsidiary, charity and affiliated entities (collectively, “ADA,” “we," “us” or “our”) collect information about you through our website and how this information is then used or disclosed.
 This Privacy Notice does not apply to websites that do not display or link to this notice or that have their own privacy notices or to information we may collect from you or about you in other ways, including through emails you may send to us.

 ADA Contact Information